 What should I look for in a PCP?

-What if I’ve turned 13 and I want a provider who sees teenagers?
+What if I’ve turned 13 and I want a provider that sees teenagers?

-You should ask your provider if he or she sees teenagers, or if there’s someone in the office that sees teenagers.
-There may be special hours for teens to be seen in the office.
-If your provider doesn’t see teens, ask for names of other providers who see teens.
+You should ask your provider if he/she sees teenagers or if there’s another provider in the office who does.
+There may be special clinic hours for teens to be seen in the office.
 Talk with your provider about how to let your parents know about your health care needs.

 How do I find the names of health care providers?

-- You can call a doctor referral service at a hospital or a local medical society, or your insurance company may have a list of covered providers.
+There are other ways to find a provider.
+You can check the “Doctor Finder” service of the Web Site of the American Medical Association, at ama-assn.org.
+You can call a doctor referral service at a hospital or a local medical society, or your insurance company will have a list of providers they cover.